-This power has nothing to do with clenching your fists, holding your breath and straining your body.
+Willpower has nothing to do with clenching your fists and jaws, holding your breath, or straining your body.
 It is not a physical power, but an inner power.
-When well developed, it can turn into a habit, and be manifested whenever required for any length of time.
+When well developed, it can turn into a habit, and you can manifest it whenever you need it.

 Willpower can be developed through simple, special exercises, and when well developed, it manifests naturally, almost effortlessly whenever it is required.

 Often, when you have to do something that requires willpower, it will not be so easy to manifest it, especially if you are lazy or there are obstacles on your path.
-On the other hand, if you train and exercise it often, in small, not so difficult matters, you will have it available and ready to use when you need.
+On the other hand, if you train and exercise it often, through special exercises, you will have it available and ready to use when you need it.

 You can train your willpower through special, simple exercises, and by using it on a daily basis in the small things of daily life.